Insight Hospital and Medical Center: History

 The Sisters of Mercy came from Ireland to the United States in the 1840s; six came to Chicago in 1846, establishing first a high school and then in 1852 a hospital at Rush Street and the Chicago River.
 It was the first chartered facility in Chicago.
 In 1859, Mercy Hospital affiliated with Lind Medical School, and was thus the first Catholic hospital to do so.
 It had moved to a building at Wabash and Van Buren Streets in the later-named Loop or central business district of Chicago.
 Then in 1863, it moved to 26th Street and Calumet Avenue in the Near South Side, a location considered rather far south at the time, away from the populace.
 The hospital was expanded in 1869, with its address on Prairie Avenue, a street just east of Calumet and running parallel to it, which proved timely when the Great Chicago Fire happened in 1871, located outside of the burned area but close enough to help fire victims.

 While running for president in 1912, former President Theodore Roosevelt survived an assassination attempt by salon-keeper John Flammang Schrank in Milwaukee.
 After delivering his speech, he began to show the effects of shock and blood loss and was rushed to Chicago.
 Subsequently, Roosevelt was treated at Mercy Hospital.

 In 1968, after planning a new and modern facility since the 1950s as the Stevenson Expressway was constructed one block to the north, Mercy Hospital opened in its present location on South Michigan Avenue, just west of its former location.
 The site extends from 25th to 26th Streets, and from Michigan Avenue east to Martin Luther King Drive.
 Then-Mayor Richard J. Daley aided the hospital in acquiring the site so that it continued to serve the city of Chicago.

 Mercy was the hospital used by the Daley family: all of their seven children were born there.
-Robert Francis Prevost, the future Pope Leo XIV, was born at Mercy in 1955.
+Robert Francis Prevost, the future Pope Leo XIV, was born at Mercy on September 14, 1955.
 Mercy sold a plot of land to the north of their hospital for $60 million in 2008.

 Mercy is the main women's cancer center in Illinois.
 It accepted patients from Michael Reese Hospital and Medical Center and absorbed the ambulance routes when the hospital closed in 2008.
 In 2011, Mercy received a $66 million loan from the United States Department of Housing and Urban Development for a new cardiac unit.

 On November 19, 2018, four people were shot and killed in or near the hospital, including the perpetrator.

-In 2020, Mercy filed for chapter 11 protection with $100 million to $500 million in both assets and liabilities due to declining utilization which created excess inpatient bed capacity and increasing competition from local health systems.
+In 2021, Mercy filed for chapter 11 protection with $100 million to $500 million in both assets and liabilities due to declining utilization which created excess inpatient bed capacity and increasing competition from local health systems.